How to Spot the Patterns That Keep You Stuck in Leadership and Life

 The Leader Who Can't Delegate

 The Complaint: "I can't trust anyone to own things without me checking on them."
-This shows up as constant frustration with a team that doesn't seem to take real ownership, needs supervision on everything, and drops the ball whenever the leader isn't watching closely.
+It shows up as constant frustration with a team that doesn't seem to take real ownership and drops the ball whenever the leader stops watching closely.

-The Story: The leader has tried delegating many times, but the people just don't have the judgment to do it right.
-Every time the leader steps back and tries to let go, something falls through the cracks, proving that the oversight was necessary.
-The story positions the leader as someone who would love to delegate if only the team were capable.
+The Story: I've tried delegating many times.
+The people just don't have the judgment to do it right.
+Every time I step back, something falls through the cracks, which proves the oversight was necessary.

 The Payoff: Being right about being the only one who can do things properly.
-The leader becomes indispensable, the person whose standards are higher than everyone else's.
-There's also the payoff of dominating without calling it domination, since it gets framed as "maintaining standards" rather than controlling everything.
-And there's the avoidance of vulnerability that comes with needing others or watching them struggle.
+The leader becomes indispensable.
+There's also the payoff of dominating without calling it domination, since it gets framed as maintaining standards.
+And the avoidance of the vulnerability that comes with needing others or watching them struggle.

-The Cost: Strong people leave because they feel micromanaged and don't see a path to real ownership.
-The leader works excessive hours and can't focus on strategic work because all their time is spent checking on others.
-The company's valuation remains capped because the business depends too heavily on one person, a risk any acquirer or investor will recognize.
+The Cost: Strong people leave because they feel micromanaged and see no path to real ownership.
+The leader can't focus on strategic work because the day is full of checking on others.
+The business depends too heavily on one person, a risk any acquirer or investor will recognize, and the valuation reflects it.

-Breaking the Racket: The new story requires accepting that developing leaders means letting them fail and learn, and that short-term mistakes are the price of long-term capability.
+Breaking the Racket: The new story is that developing leaders means letting them fail and learn, and that short-term mistakes are the price of long-term capability.
 Instead of "no one can do it as I can," the new thinking becomes "my job is to build people who can do it better than I can."
-This means identifying areas to fully hand off without checking in, maintaining control while appearing to delegate, and tolerating the discomfort of watching people struggle without intervening.

 The Complaint: "I never have time for myself because everyone else's needs come first."
 It manifests as constant busyness, exhaustion, and a sense of being pulled in every direction by demands that never let up.

-The Story: The business needs the leader, the family needs the leader, and there's simply no margin left.
-When things settle down, when this project is done, when the kids are older, then there will be time for self-care.
-The story positions the leader as someone who would take care of themselves if circumstances allowed, but circumstances never seem to allow.
+The Story: The business needs me, the family needs me, and there's no margin left.
+When this project is done, when the kids are older, then there will be time.
+Circumstances would have to change first.

-The Payoff: Getting to be the martyr, the one who sacrifices everything for others.
-There's righteousness in this position, a moral superiority over those who are less giving or less dedicated.
-There's also the payoff of making others wrong for needing so much, and the avoidance of guilt that would come with actually prioritizing oneself.
-Underneath all of this may be the avoidance of facing what one would actually do with time alone.
+The Payoff: Getting to be the martyr, the one who sacrifices for others.
+There's a moral superiority in it, a quiet way of making others wrong for needing so much.
+There's also the avoidance of guilt that would come with actually prioritizing oneself, and underneath that, the avoidance of facing what you'd actually do with time alone.

-The Cost: Health declines, with weight gain, declining fitness, and stress-related symptoms becoming the norm.
+The Cost: Health declines.
 Resentment builds toward the very people the leader is supposedly sacrificing for, poisoning the relationships the martyr claims to protect.
-Vitality disappears, leaving nothing for the things that used to bring genuine joy and energy.
+The vitality that used to fuel the leader's best work disappears.

-Breaking the Racket: The new story is that taking care of oneself isn't selfish but required for sustainable leadership and genuine presence with others.
-Instead of "everyone needs me," the new thinking becomes "I can only give from overflow, not from emptiness."
-This means blocking off non-negotiable time and treating it with the same respect as a meeting with an important client, because it is an appointment with the most important person in the equation.
+Breaking the Racket: The new story is that taking care of yourself isn't selfish, it's required for sustainable leadership and genuine presence with others.
+Instead of "everyone needs me," the new thinking is "I can only give from overflow, not from emptiness."
+That means blocking off non-negotiable time and treating it with the same respect as a meeting with an important client.

 The Complaint: "My partner doesn't understand what I'm dealing with at work."
 It sounds like "They just don't get the pressure I'm under" or "When I try to explain, they tell me to relax, which proves they don't understand."

-The Story: The partner has never run a business, so they can't possibly grasp what's involved.
-They offer advice that reveals their lack of understanding, and their suggestions feel dismissive of the real complexity and pressure.
+The Story: They've never run a business, so they can't grasp what's involved.
+Their advice reveals their lack of understanding.
 The story positions the leader as someone who would love to connect but is stuck with a partner who isn't capable of understanding.

-The Payoff: Being right that the partner can't understand, which justifies keeping them emotionally at a distance.
-There's also the avoidance of vulnerability, of not having to reveal how scared or overwhelmed or uncertain the leader actually feels beneath the competent exterior.
+The Payoff: Being right that they can't understand, which justifies keeping them emotionally at a distance.
+The avoidance of vulnerability, of having to reveal how scared or overwhelmed you actually feel beneath the competent exterior.
 Keeping the partner at arm's length protects a certain image of being in control.

-The Cost: Growing distance in the relationship, feeling alone even when physically together.
+The Cost: Growing distance in the relationship.
+Feeling alone even when physically together.
 The partner has stopped asking about work because those conversations always go poorly, which the leader experiences as further evidence of not being understood rather than as a response to being shut out.
-The intimacy the leader actually wants has been sacrificed to protect an image that doesn't serve anyone.

-Breaking the Racket: The new story is that connection comes from letting people in rather than from convincing them to understand.
-Instead of "they can't understand," the new thinking becomes "they can support me without fully understanding, if I let them."
-This means sharing what's actually being felt, including the fear and uncertainty, rather than just explaining the facts and expecting the partner to draw the right conclusions.
-It means being vulnerable about not having everything figured out.
+Breaking the Racket: Connection comes from letting people in, not from convincing them to understand.
+Instead of "they can't understand," the new thinking is "they can support me without fully understanding, if I let them."
+That means sharing what's actually being felt, including the fear and uncertainty, rather than just explaining the facts and expecting them to draw the right conclusions.

 The complaint is too vague.
-When someone writes down "My team frustrates me," they haven't gotten specific enough to see anything useful.
-Push for the actual words you use when you're frustrated.
+If you wrote down "my team frustrates me," you haven't gotten specific enough yet.
+Push to the actual words you use when you're frustrated, the version you'd say to a close friend, not the version you'd write in a leadership development log.
 The specificity is what makes the pattern visible.
+Without it, the rest of the work has nothing to grip.

 The payoff stays hidden.
-If you find yourself saying, "I don't get anything out of this," you haven't found the payoff yet.
+When you tell yourself, "I don't get anything out of this," you haven't found the payoff yet.
+Try this instead.
 Ask yourself what you would have to do differently if this problem vanished overnight.
-The thing you're avoiding is usually connected to the payoff.
+The thing you'd suddenly have to face, claim, or act on is usually connected to the payoff.
+The payoff is always there.
+The work is being honest enough to name it.

-You pick a safe complaint.
-It's tempting to choose something relatively low-stakes.
-But the exercise is most valuable when applied to the rackets that cost you the most.
-Ask whether there's a harder one underneath it.
+You picked the safe complaint.
+It's tempting to choose something low-stakes.
+The exercise is most valuable when applied to the rackets that cost you the most, and those are usually the ones you're least eager to look at.
+If your first pass felt easy, there's probably a harder one underneath it.
+Go there.

-You try to fix it immediately.
-The purpose isn't to solve the problem right away; it's to see clearly how you're participating in keeping it alive.
+You're trying to fix it instead of seeing it.
+The purpose of this work isn't to solve the complaint right away.
+It's good to see how you're participating in keeping it alive.
 That awareness itself is the shift.
+Trying to skip past it into action plans is the racket reasserting itself.

 Download the worksheet and work through it yourself, giving yourself enough uninterrupted time to answer each section honestly.
 The value you get is directly proportional to your willingness to tell the truth, especially in the payoff section.